-It is difficult to gauge an individual's potential for a severe allergic response before it occurs.
-However, those with a history of allergic reactions -- mild, moderate, or severe -- may be at greater risk of having a severe reaction in the future.
+It’s hard to know if you’re in line for a severe allergic reaction before it happens.
+But if you have any history of allergic reactions -- mild, moderate, or severe -- it’s more likely you’ll have a severe reaction in the future.

-If someone appears to be suffering from anaphylaxis, call for emergency help, even if the person has already been given an epinephrine injection.
-The person may require additional doses or other medical interventions.
-Anyone who has an anaphylactic reaction should be checked by medical personnel.
-After getting epinephrine, steroid drugs (such as prednisone or methylprednisolone) and antihistamines (given after epinephrine) can also help to calm hives and itching and prevent the return of acute symptoms.
+If someone looks like they’re having an anaphylactic reaction, call for emergency help, even if they’ve taken epinephrine.
+They might need more doses or other medical treatment.
+Anyone who has this type of response should be checked by medical personnel.
+After getting epinephrine, steroid drugs (like prednisone or methylprednisolone) and antihistamines can also help calm the reaction and prevent the return of symptoms.

-Certain medicines, such as beta-blockers (often given for high blood pressure) and angiotensin-converting enzyme (ACE) inhibitors (often given for heart disease), may hinder the successful treatment of an anaphylactic reaction.
-If you ever have suffered a severe allergic reaction and are taking either of these drugs, ask your doctor whether your medication should be changed.
+Certain medicines, like beta-blockers for high blood pressure and ACE inhibitors for heart disease can make it harder to treat an anaphylactic reaction.
+If you’ve have had a severe allergic reaction and are taking either of these drugs, ask your doctor if you should change your medication.